Get 80% off your plan for your first 3 months*

 Streamline your invoicing process

-Getting your invoicing right is key to maintaining healthy cash flow and strong client relationships.
-By setting clear terms, sending professional invoices promptly, and following up when needed, you create a smooth payment experience for everyone.
+Getting your invoicing right keeps cash flowing and client relationships strong.
+Set clear terms, send professional invoices promptly, and follow up when needed.

-Using software to automate these steps saves you time and reduces stress, letting you focus on running your business, not chasing payments.
+Automating these steps saves time and reduces stress, so you can focus on running your business.
 See how simple it can be.
-Try Xero for free.
+Get one month free.

 FAQs on sending invoices

-Here are answers to a few common questions about invoicing.
+Here are answers to common questions about sending invoices.

 How do I invoice someone for the first time?

-When invoicing a new client, confirm their billing details and payment terms beforehand.
-Send a clear, professional invoice with all required information, then follow up with a brief call or email to ensure they received it and have no questions.
-This helps build a good payment habit from the start.
+Confirm billing details and payment terms with your new client before sending.
+After you send the invoice, follow up with a quick call or email to check they received it and have no questions.

 What's the difference between an invoice and a bill?

-An invoice is a document you send to a customer to request payment for goods or services.
-A bill is a document you receive from a supplier requesting payment for something you purchased.
-Essentially, they are two sides of the same transaction.
+An invoice is a document you send to request that someone pay you.
+A bill is a document you receive requesting that you pay.
+They're two sides of the same transaction.
+Learn more about what an invoice is.

 How long should I wait before following up on an unpaid invoice?

-It's good practice to send a polite reminder a day or two before the due date.
+Send a polite reminder one to two days before the due date.
 If the invoice becomes overdue, follow up within a week.
-Consistent and timely reminders show you're serious about getting paid without being aggressive.
+Reminding customers promptly shows you're serious about getting paid.

 Can I charge interest on overdue invoices?

-Yes, you can charge interest or late fees on overdue invoices, but this must be clearly stated in your initial agreement or payment terms.
-Check local regulations to ensure you comply with any rules on the amount you can charge.
+Yes, you can charge interest or late fees on overdue invoices if this is clearly stated in your terms for paying.
+Check local regulations for any limits on the amount you can charge.

 What payment methods should I offer customers?